Behavioral script: Psychology

-Behavioral scripts that people are taught allow them to make realistic assumptions about situations, places, and people.
+Behavioral scripts allow people to make realistic assumptions about situations, places, and people.
 These assumptions stem from what are known as schemas.
-Schemas make our environments more approachable to understand, and therefore people are able to familiarize themselves with what is around them.
-When people become comfortable with what they find familiar, they are more likely to remember events, people or places that obscure from their initial thought or script.
+Schemas make the environment more easily understandable; therefore, people are able to familiarize themselves with what is around them.
+When people become comfortable with what they find familiar, they are more likely to remember events, people or places that deviate from their initial thought or script.

+Semantic memory—the knowledge that people gain from experiencing events in the everyday world—builds schemas and scripts.
+This information is then organized into a concept that people understand in their own ways.
+Scripts are made through the knowledge that one gains through these everyday experiences and habituation.

 Some people may have a tendency to habituate behavioral scripts in a manner that can act to limit consciousness in a subliminal way.
 This can negatively influence the subconscious mind and, subsequently, can negatively affect perceptions, judgments, values, beliefs, cognition and behavior.
 For example, over-reliance upon behavioral scripts combined with social norms that encourage an individual to use these behavioral scripts may influence one to stereotype and develop a prejudiced attitude toward others based on socioeconomic status, ethnicity, race, etc.

-Some applied behavior analysts even use scripts to train new skills and 20 years of research supports script use as an effective way to build new language, social, and activity routines for adults and children with developmental disabilities.
-With language scripts fading, efforts are being made in an attempt to help the scripts recombine in order to approximate more natural language.

-Much of the development of scripts first addresses language and how it influences what we know and understand.
+Much of the development of scripts first addresses language and how it influences what one knows and understands.
 With language, many psychologists have used the specific study of language to develop theories about concepts and scripts.
 In particular, researchers recognize semantic memory development is mostly possible through verbal-linguistic stimuli.
-Language and memory are constantly used for people to be able to interpret what experiences or people mean to or relate to them.
+People constantly use language and memory to interpret and relate to experiences or people.
 Here, language has influence on the scripts people use because of its relationship to semantic memory.

+Some applied behavior analysts use scripts to train new skills; script use may be an effective way to build new language, social, and activity routines for adults and children with developmental disabilities.
+With language scripts fading, efforts are made in an attempt to help the scripts recombine in order to approximate more natural language.